 Clayton is a medium-sized city located in the state of Missouri.
 With a population of 16,623 people and three constituent neighborhoods, Clayton is the 46th largest community in Missouri.
-Clayton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Clayton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Clayton home prices are not only among the most expensive in Missouri, but Clayton real estate also consistently ranks among the most expensive in America.

-Clayton is a decidedly white-collar city, with fully 97.69% of the workforce employed in white-collar jobs, well above the national average.
+Clayton is a decidedly white-collar city, with fully 97.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clayton is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Clayton who work in management occupations (15.50%), teaching (15.09%), and healthcare (11.31%).
+There are especially a lot of people living in Clayton who work in management occupations (15.43%), teaching (15.10%), and office and administrative support (10.09%).